tatsuworks/gateway/README.md

 # gateway

 Service for multiplexing many Discord websockets on top of any number of backends.
-Consists of 2 components: Gateway
+Consists of 2 components: Gateway & State Cache

 NOTE: This currently only supports Tatsu's specific use case.
 More backends will be written in the future as time permits.